mcarvin8/sf-decomposer/README.md

 **DISCLAIMERS:**

+- Due to a bug with running in sub-directories, **you must run this plugin from the root folder of your git repository.**
 - You must update the `.forceignore` to have the Salesforce CLI ignore the decomposed files created by this plugin.
 See section `Ignore Files`.
 Updates to the `.gitignore` are optional and can be updated based on what you want staged in your repo.
 - It is highly recommended that you extensively test this plugin in a sandbox environment on the metadata types you wish to use this tool for.
 - Do not change your production/QA pipelines until you have tested this and are happy with the results.